 As a family lawyer, he is experienced in managing cases involving divorce, child custody, modifications, and high conflict disputes.
 He is familiar with the unique needs in mid-to-high asset divorce.
 He routinely represents young professionals, established professionals, business owners, executives, and stay-at-home spouses.
 He works closely with financial advisors, accountants, and therapists to provide a full spectrum of services and assistance for clients.

 He focuses his practice on families and the personal needs they may have both during and after dissolution.
 He is able to assist in matters involving children and can help establish plans that prepare for their future.
-Tyler also provides mediation services, which enables the parties to have greater control over their end result.
-Additionally, he assists clients with pet custody issues.
+For Tyler, family also includes pets and the custody issues families face regarding custody.

 - Family Law Seminar, Iowa State Bar Association, October 2019